geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Manage_Admin_Delegation.md

 4. Diego Siciliani’s properties window displays, and the **Account** tab is displayed by default.
 Under the **Roles** section, select **Manage roles**.

 5. In the **Manage admin roles** window, the **User (no admin center access)** option is currently selected.
 Now that you want to assign Diego an administrator a role, select the **Admin center access** option.
-This enables the roles.
+This enables the admin roles for selection.

 6. Diego has been promoted to Billing administrator, but since the Billing admin role does not appear in the list of commonly used roles, scroll down and select **Show all by category**.